splunk/splunk-connect-for-snmp/docs/configuration/sim-configuration.md

 ### Define annotations
-In case you need to append some annotations to the `sim` service, you can do it by setting `sim.service.annotations`, for ex.:
+In case you need to append some annotations to the `sim` service, you can do it by setting `sim.service.annotations`, for example:

 ```yaml
 sim: